 - Finally, Ubisoft Connect will start repairing any missing or corrupted files (if any).
-Wait for it to complete.
+Please wait for it to be complete.

-- Once done, make sure to close Ubisoft Connect as well as the game if running, and restart your computer to check for the issue.
+- Once done, close Ubisoft Connect and the game if running, and restart your computer to check for the issue.

 4. Update Windows

-It seems that you haven’t updated your Windows OS build for a while.
-If it’s true then make sure to check for the latest patch update and install it right away.
-Sometimes a buggy or older build version can cause several issues with the system performance and programs.
+You seem to haven’t updated your Windows OS build for a while.
+If it’s true, check for the latest patch update and install it immediately.
+Sometimes a buggy or older build version can cause several system performance and programs issues.

 - Press Windows + I keys to open up the Windows Settings menu.